 Physical Impairment Damages

 Unlike most other states, Colorado considers physical impairment damages as a third type of damages.
 Thus, the cap on non-economic damages will not limit damages related to cosmetic disfigurements, neurological damage, or “anatomical loss” affecting one of the body’s major systems.
 Notably, physical impairment damages include pain and suffering resulting from these injuries, meaning the non-economic damages cap will not apply.

 Determining the full extent of your injuries after a serious accident is crucial to ensuring your full recovery.
 I have extensive experience working with injury victims, their healthcare providers, and a team of well-respected experts to identify all possible claims, maximizing the amount of your potential recovery.

-Reach Out to a Dedicated Avon and Vail Personal Injury Attorney for More Information
+Reach Out to a Dedicated Avon Personal Injury Lawyer for More Information

 If you suffered injuries in an Avon auto vehicle accident or any other type of preventable accident, give me a call to see how I can help.
 As an attorney, I understand that this is a difficult time for you and your family, and I want to help get you the compensation you deserve.
 With the help of the Avon personal injury attorney of Mark S. Rubinstein, P.C., you can hold the at-fault party responsible for the impact that the accident had on your life.
 To learn more, call me at 970-748-5044 or toll-free at 1-855-704-0888.
 You can also get a hold of me through my online form.